Regulation and Frontier Housing Supply: Identification

 \section{Identification}

 This section presents a demand and supply framework for identifying frontier costs when observing only equilibrium prices and quantities - which, as we will discuss, are essentially heights in our context.
-Section \ref{se:supply} analyzes frontier supply and Section \ref{se:costs} frontier average costs at low heights with economies of scale.
-Section \ref{se:floorheight} incorporates nonhomogeneous housing based on building height and apartment floor.
-Section \ref{se:defreg} defines regulatory tax.
-Section \ref{se:errors} incorporates building and apartment level measurement errors.
-Section \ref{se:idfailure} discusses the identification assumptions.
-Section \ref{se:quality} describes how to bound regulatory taxes when structural quality and amenities are related.
+Section \ref{se:supply} analyzes frontier supply and Section \ref{se:ac} frontier average costs at low heights with economies of scale.
+Section \ref{se:devreg} defines the regulatory tax and Section \ref{se:bounds} bounds the regulatory tax when allowing for quality to be demand-dependent, over location or time.
+Section \ref{se:floorheight} adjusts prices when households' willingness to pay depends on the apartment's floor and the building's height and Section \ref{se:error} explains how to use SFA techniques to incorporate unobserved random quality as measurement error.
+Section \ref{se:ident00} addresses potential critiques by discussing the limitations and assumptions involved in our identification strategy.